 And for a solo ultralight bikepacker, it’s the one-berth model.

 If you were short of time and you asked me to pick just one range of tents that ticks all of these boxes, it would be MSR’s Hubba NX range, which is available in 1- to 3‑berth models.
-(Click here to scroll to the full details and photos).
+(Click here to scroll down to the full details and photos).

 I’ve used and abused many tents in the Hubba range over the years, including a 2014 two-berth Hubba Hubba NX, a 2012 one-berth Hubba, and a 2010 three-berth Mutha Hubba HP.
 I still own and use all of them regularly.